California county routes in zone E: E16

-County Route E16 (CR E16) is a county highway in Amador and El Dorado counties in California, United States.
+County Route E16 (CR E16) is a county highway in Amador and El Dorado counties in the U.S. state of California.
 It runs from State Route 49 in Plymouth to U.S. Route 50 in Pollock Pines.
 The route is known as Shenandoah Road, Mount Aukum Road, and Sly Park Road.
 A portion of the route (along with Mormon Emigrant Trail, State Route 88, and State Route 89) was an alternate route of US 50 when the highway was closed due to mudslides or rockslides from inclement weather.